 - Vivo U3x 2021

 - Vivo Y31s

-Till now there is no news about an official smartphone with SD 480 for the Indian market.
-But we expect that the devices with SD 480 will be announced in early 2021.
-Brands like Nokia, Vivo, OnePlus, Oppo, Xiaomi, Realme are expected to announce smartphones with Qualcomm’s 400 series 5G chipset.
-According to a rumour, a device from Motorola with codename Ibiza may come into the light anytime soon bearing an SD 480.
+Till now, there has been no news about an official smartphone with SD480 for the Indian market.
+However, we expect the devices with SD480 will be announced in Q2 2021 for the Indian market.
+Brands like OnePlus, Xiaomi, and Realme are expected to announce smartphones with Qualcomm’s 400 series 5G chipset.